naor94/Polynom/README.md

 For more functions and explanations you are welcome to look at the javadoc file which is attached to the project.

-*LinePlotTest class- this class has consructor that get 3 arguments: Object Polynom, int x, int y.
+*LinePlotTest class- This class has consructor that get 3 arguments: Object Polynom, int x, int x1.
-The constructor gets the Polynom amd the range that difined by x and y and draws the graph between the range.
+The constructor gets the Polynom amd the range that difined by x and x1 and draws the graph between the range.
 It also indicates the extreme points of the graph.
 For drawing the graph i used the useful library called "gral".
+The function does not draw a straight line.

 *JunitTest class that checks if the methos of the project are  corect.